mhall0808/starship/README.md

 There were some unique challenges to this coding exercise.

-- **Seeding: Seeding was a fun challenge.
+- **Seeding**: Seeding was a fun challenge.
 I had to figure out a reasonable way to not seed with every docker load.
-- **Docker Setup: The Docker setup took a bit of work!
+- **Docker Setup**: The Docker setup took a bit of work!
 I had some issues communicating between the API and the front end.
-- **Design: I wanted to create an attractive design without making it too complex.
+- **Design**: I wanted to create an attractive design without making it too complex.
 I tried several approaches and landed on this one.
 This design is simple yet elegant.
 It runs on both desktop and mobile without needing additional work.

 ## Contributing